thebillkidy/Blog/_posts/2018-04-15-culture-creation-part1-leadership.md

 ### E: Exploration

 Are you one of the persons that likes to stick with what works?
-Well then you fall back out of the category of Influential Leaders.
-A leader is someone who constantly challenge himself/herself.
-You need to stay ahead of the competition, and what other way to this then to keep on changing?
+Well, then you fall back out of the category of Influential Leaders.
+A leader is someone who constantly challenges himself/herself.
+You need to stay ahead of the competition, and what other way to do this then to keep on changing?

 ### L: Listener